dxddxx/TeXicode/README.md

 1. Paste
 ![Reddit3.png](images/Reddit3.png)
 If the output from TeXicode is a single line, can be placed inline using `Code` instead of `Code Block`
 </details>

+Also useful for quickly inserting single line equations into Word documents.

 # CLI